Documentation · this section

 Changes

 If this policy changes, the date at the top of the page updates.
-There is no in-app banner; if it matters to you, periodically check this page.
+Material changes that affect your rights will also be announced by email to active Pro subscribers (via Stripe).
+If it matters to you, periodically check this page.